apache/skywalking/docs/en/Deploy-backend-in-cluster-mode.md

 - Go to [released page](http://skywalking.apache.org/downloads/)

 ## Deploy Zookeeper
 Zookeeper is used for collector coordination.
-Only required you need more than one collector instances.
+Only required if you need more than one collector instances.

 Add Zookeeper cluster info in each collector `application.yml`
 ```yml